-On the other hand, if ${\tt K}$ is a category with zero $0$, and $\varOmega$ contains all the morphisms going from $0$, then the imprint of $\varOmega$ in each object by means of the empty class of morphisms is $0$:
+On the other hand, if ${\tt K}$ is a category with zero $0$, and $\varGamma$ contains all the morphisms going from $0$, then the refinement of each object in $\varGamma$ by means of the empty class of morphisms is $0$:

 \erem

 \brem Another extreme situation is when $\varPhi=\Mor({\tt K})$.
 For a given object $X$ the essential thing here is that $\varPhi$ contains the local identity for $X$: